jakob-heller/fflogs-scraping/README.md

 <a name="windows"></a>
 ### Windows
-To use this package, directly install the conda environment from the .yml, using
+To use this project, directly install the conda environment from the .yml, using

 ```
 conda env create -f environment.yml